hrmerrill/endurance-training-app/README.md

 The home page displays three clickable widgets:
 1. Recommended workout: displays the recommended workout for today.
 2. Weather: displays the forecasted weather for the day.
-3. AQI: displays the current air quality index.
+3. AQI: displays the current and forecasted air quality index.

 On the homepage, the widgets display a short summary of information, and clicking each widget will take the user to a new view containing more details.
 Code for the frontend is in the `frontend` subdirectory.